 A.7 Indicate whether any individuals or bodies corporate currently exercise control or could exercise control over the company in accordance with Article 5 of the Spanish Securities' Market Act (Ley del Mercado de Valores).
 If so, identify.

 A.8 Complete the following tables on the company's treasury shares.

 At year end:

-Number of shares held % of total share capital
+Number of shares held directly Number of shares held indirectly () % of total share capital 65,687,859 0 1.27%

-Number of shares held directly indirectly ()

-141,229,134 0 2.80%